Installation & Configuration

 If you want to also use the PTX backend, then you need to install the NVIDIA CUDA Toolkit.

 It is important to make sure that the GPU drivers are included with the CUDA Toolkit, so you may avoid downloading drivers separately.
 The only thing to note is that the GPU driver you are currently using should be of the same or higher version than the one shipped with CUDA Toolkit.
-Thus, if you have the driver already installed, make sure that the version required by the CUDA SDK is same or higher, otherwise update the GPU driver during toolkit installation.
-Note, that NSight, BLAST libs and Visual Studio integration are irrelevant for TornadoVM builds, you just need the CUDA SDK - so you may skip installing them.
+Thus, if you have the driver already installed, make sure that the version required by the CUDA Toolkit is same or higher, otherwise update the GPU driver during toolkit installation.
+Note, that NSight, BLAST libs and Visual Studio integration are irrelevant for TornadoVM builds, you just need the CUDA Toolkit - so you may skip installing them.

 5. Configure the TornadoVM build: setting ENV variables

-Using any text editor create file <TornadoVM>/etc/sources.env
+Using any text editor create file <TornadoVM>/etc/sources.env with the following content:

 #!/bin/bash